gscrow/dressipi-com/_posts/2021-05-19-fashion-specific-product-attributes-the-foundation-for-digital-transformation.markdown

 Dressipi has an average of 20 attributes per product, across thousands of products.
 If 95% of them were tagged correctly, that would mean every product would be incorrectly labelled in some way - so we have to get as close to 100% as possible.

-Once accuracy and consistency are achieved, retailers can deploy the best possible propensity models and personalisation components.
+Once accuracy and consistency are achieved, retailers can deploy the best possible propensity models and personalization components.
 Without them however, these efforts are doomed to fail.

 <p style="text-align:center"><a href="/company/demo/" class="button button-primary">FREE CONSULTATION</a></p>

 ### 3) Be Customer Focused

-To accurately predict customer behaviour, retailers need to see product features in the same way that customers do.
-However, current product attributes are typically designed for business users: for example, retailers will often end up with a 'Petite' category that has bundled together dresses and jeans - a nightmare to analyse.
+To accurately predict customer behavior, retailers need to see product features in the same way that customers do.
+However, current product attributes are typically designed for business users: for example, retailers will often end up with a 'Petite' category that has bundled together dresses and jeans - a nightmare to analyze.

 It’s not only data models that benefit from customer-focused attributes however.
 Dressipi’s [Data Insight Hub](https://dressipi.com/closer-look-at-our-data-insight-hub/) links up our attributes with transaction or visit data, allowing buyers, merchandisers and marketing teams to view their data through a customer’s point of view and make truly informed decisions based on what they really want.